How to test a fuse with a meter

 If the test reveals that the fuse is blown, safely remove it from its holder.
 Replace it with a new fuse of the exact same rating, ensuring a proper fit and connection.
 This step is crucial for maintaining the safety and efficiency of the electrical circuit.

-See also How to do a bladder washout
+See also How to toast a wrap

 Step 8: Test the circuit